MooersLab/writingLogTemplate/README.md

 - Draft cover letter
 - Inventory of data on hand and where is located
 - List of associated GitHub repositories
+- List of relevant blog posts
+- List of relevant vidoes

 ### Daily entries